ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

    crontab -e
    */3 * * * * cd /path/to/expt_dirs/test_community && ./launch_FV3LAM_wflow.sh called_from_cron="TRUE"

-where:

-   * ``/path/to`` is replaced by the actual path to the user's experiment directory, and
+where ``/path/to`` is replaced by the actual path to the user's experiment directory.
-   * ``esc`` and ``enter`` refer to the escape and enter **keys** (not a typed command).

 New Experiment
 ===============

 To run a new experiment in the container at a later time, users will need to rerun the commands in :numref:`Section %s <SetUpPythonEnvC>` to reactivate the workflow.
-Then, users can configure a new experiment by updating the environment variables in ``config.yaml`` to reflect the desired experiment configuration.
+Then, users can configure a new experiment by updating the experiment variables in ``config.yaml`` to reflect the desired experiment configuration.
 Basic instructions appear in :numref:`Section %s <SetUpConfigFileC>` above, and detailed instructions can be viewed in :numref:`Section %s <UserSpecificConfig>`.
 After adjusting the configuration file, regenerate the experiment by running ``./generate_FV3LAM_wflow.py``.